Mrcoderv/myulog/rules/rules_examples.md

-# Rules Examples (Concise with Rule IDs)
+# Rules Examples (Concise with Selected Rule IDs)

-This file lists concise examples for each rule in `rules.json` (v1.0.0).
+This document showcases concise examples for the ULog rule language and a selection of rules.
+Some examples are **illustrative** (to demonstrate syntax/features) and may not exist in `rules.json`; others map **exactly** to rules currently defined in `rules.json`.

-Each example includes a minimal input JSON that triggers the rule, why it fires, and the expected classification outcome.
+Each example includes a minimal input JSON, why it fires (or what it demonstrates), and the expected classification outcome.
+When an example corresponds to a real rule in `rules.json`, we include its `rule_id` explicitly.

 ---

 ## Core/API Schema